October 29, 2020

 Friends came…Childhood friends.
 Adult friends.
 Work friends.

 About halfway through the week, one of my closest friends visited.
 She surprised me when she shared that she just recovered from her own terrible pregnancy crisis.
 Her baby had anencephaly — which is a rare birth defect that impacts brain development.
 This too was a popular storyline across medical dramas, but I didn’t share that.
 Instead, I listened as my friend walked me through her crisis.
 How there is no cure and that babies born with the condition are either stillborn or typically survive hours to days following birth.
 She told me about when they found out.
 That the gestational age was right at the cutoff.
 They didn’t have a lot of time to decide.
-In the end, she was happy she choose the D&C — one more week and she would have had to take the baby full term.
+In the end, she she chose to abort — one more week and she would have had to take the baby full term.
 “It was hard.
 That would have been so much harder,” I remember her saying.
-I think about her a lot when I think about all the recent abortion legislation and how in another state she may not have had the same option to control how she responded to this crisis.
+I think about her a lot when I think about all the recent abortion legislation and how in another state she may not have had the same option to control how she responded to her crisis.

 We both agreed it had been a crazy year.
 For each of us, and for our doctor.
 Her regular doctor was the same one as me.
 When my friend initially asked for pregnancy advice, I pointed her towards my favorite OBGYN.
 It was one of the first recommendations I gave her.
 If anyone asked me that question today, I would give them that same answer.